Wyndham Clark Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-SAN ROQUE, SPAIN - OCTOBER 19: Wyndham Clark of The United States tees off on the 14th during Day One of the Estrella Damm N.A.
-Andalucía Masters at Real Club de Golf Sotogrande on October 19, 2023 in San Roque, Spain.
-(Photo by Stuart Franklin/Getty Images)

-Wyndham Clark hits the links January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua following a 19th-place finish in the Hero World Challenge in Nassau, Bahamas his last time in competition.
+Wyndham Clark will appear in the 2024 The Sentry from January 4-7 after a 19th-place finish in Nassau, Bahamas at the Hero World Challenge.

 The Sentry Tournament & Course Info